 Today StaffCounter is the first solution in the world that offers End-2-End Encryption (E2EE).
-All of the data captured from employee’s computers will be encrypted and decrypted only for account owner.
+All of the data captured from employee’s computers will be encrypted and decrypted only for the account owner.
 Since this update, we hope to start an innovation for the entire industry of computer surveillance.
 The employee’s productivity data captured from end-point devices will be encrypted before transfer to our cloud service.
-The main difference with SSL encryption is that data still kept encrypted when it reaches StaffCounter cloud storage and further, it kept encrypted even in all types of running instances of the database, execution contexts, and processing algorithms within our cloud servers.
-When you login into your account the data is delivered to the web browser in initial encrypted form and being decrypted on-the-fly right in Web Browser page by using the Java-Script program and encryption features of the browser.
+The main difference with SSL encryption is that data is still kept encrypted when it reaches StaffCounter cloud storage and further, it is kept encrypted even in all types of running instances of the database, execution contexts, and processing algorithms within our cloud servers.
+When you login into your account the data is delivered to the web browser in initial encrypted form and being decrypted on-the-fly right on the Web Browser page by using the Java-Script program and encryption features of the browser.
 This feature allows adhering to GDPR compliance by design.
-Here we explain how to update or install new StaffCounter agent software and set up E2EE encryption feature.
+Here we explain how to update or install new StaffCounter agent software and set up the E2EE encryption feature.

-We would like to announce that “End-2-End Encryption” feature is published now and available in experimental mode for new user accounts.
-The E2EE in StaffCounter is similar with Homomorphic encryption because it permits system to perform computations on its encrypted data without first decrypting it.
+We would like to announce that the “End-2-End Encryption” feature is published now and available in experimental mode for new user accounts.
+The E2EE in StaffCounter is similar to Homomorphic encryption because it permits the system to perform computations on its encrypted data without first decrypting it.
 In this case, the computations are sorting and aggregation.
-As any other time-tracking solution StaffCounter record the frequency and duration of each application, document and web site opened by the employee, calculate the time spent for each item, and then sort the results for reports.
+Like any other time-tracking solution, StaffCounter record the frequency and duration of each application, document, and website opened by the employee, calculate the time spent for each item, and then sort the results for reports.
 This allows visualizing employee productivity for better analysis.
 But now, the architecture of E2EE in StaffCounter allows to protect the employee name, and its productivity content from the StaffCounter server itself, since the content is encrypted always.

 In order to try the E2EE feature, you need to download the new StaffCounter Agent v.
 9.2 for Windows with “End-2-End Encryption” support and follow the step described below.

 According to our “End-2-End Encryption” architecture, an encryption link is created between employee computers and the web browser where account owners browse employee dashboard reports.
-The link is abstract since there is no direct data transfer between computer and web browser instance, but these two parts are the only elements in the encryption chain.
-All existing solutions such as Timedoctor, ActivTrak, Desktime, Workpuls , ActivityWatch etc, also employ encryption during data transfers from computers to cloud servers, while storing the data inside the server or backup storage.
-But these operations are separated and exist many points when your data processed in clear form.
-In Staffcounter solution, there are only two points when your data is in the clear form: employee’s computers memory, and the web browser memory of the account manager.
-Since you own these two points, there is a strong privacy exposure barrier and StaffCounter vendor can not break it, which means the Zero Access principle.
+The link is abstract since there is no direct data transfer between the computer and the web browser instance, but these two parts are the only elements in the encryption chain.
+All existing employee monitoring solutions such as Timedoctor, ActivTrak , Desktime, Workpuls, ActivityWatch, etc, also employ data encryption during data transfers to cloud servers, or while storing the data inside the server or backup storage.
+But these operations are separated and exist many points when your data is processed in clear form.
+In the StaffCounter solution, there are only two points when your data is in the clear form: the employee’s computer memory, and the web browser memory of the account manager.
+Since you own these two points, there is a strong privacy exposure barrier and the StaffCounter vendor can not break it, which means the Zero Access principle.
 It is a big step to ensure GDPR compliance for us and our customers.

 Enable Encryption settings